Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

    This option links the Group to an object, adding it to the active scene.

 Fake User
-   Sets a :ref:`Fake User <data-system-datablock-fake-user>` for the append items.
+   Sets a :ref:`Fake User <data-system-datablock-fake-user>` for the appended items.
 Localize All
    ToDo.